mithi/robotics-blog/content/blog/bossy/13-coding-5.md

 > View bossy's working code: 🎮 [here](https://github.com/mithi/bossy)

-Finally I've managed to test detected changes form Bossy to another microcontroller with a NRF24L01 module.
+Finally, I've managed to test detected changes from Bossy to another microcontroller with an NRF24L01+ module.

-Everytime Bossy detects a change made by the user handling the controller it updates the LED Matrix appropriately and sends a two-byte message.
+Every time Bossy detects a change made by the user handling the controller, it updates the LED Matrix appropriately and sends a two-byte message.
 One byte contains the input idea (a number between 0 and 24 since there's 25 input channel total) and the other byte contains either the state (a number